Learning to love yourself is a journey.

 Do you feel that they constantly make you feel bad about yourselves?

 Keep your distance from them by setting firm boundaries.
-Choose to spend less or no time with people who body-shame you or shame yourself in any other way.
+Choose to spend less or no time with people who body-shame you or shame you in any other way.

 Instead, keep people who love you for who you are close by.